Kumeu–Riverhead section: Construction

 The Kaipara-Riverhead Railway was built to link the eastern Waitematā Harbour at Riverhead with the western Kaipara Harbour at Helensville South, to provide more convenient access between the northern districts and Auckland and to improve export prospects for the timber industry in the Kaipara area.
 The first sod was turned on 31 August 1871 by the Auckland Provincial Council, but at the start of 1872 the national government took over the job.
 The railway was only 25 km long, and specific delays with acquiring rails and the general difficulties associated with the relative isolation of the time meant that construction dragged on for a few years.
 On 29 October 1875, it finally opened.

 Brief operation and closure

 The section had no intermediate stations, and operated for slightly less than six years.
 Construction of the North Auckland Line was proceeding steadily, and on 13 July 1881 it reached Kumeū from Auckland.
 The Kumeu-Riverhead section became the Riverhead branch, with Kumeū as a junction, but it did not last even a week.
 Between Kumeū and Auckland the North Auckland Line was far superior to shipping, so the Riverhead branch closed on 18 July 1881.
+The tracks and sleepers were later uplifted and used elsewhere.